wacncontent/CustomizeTool/addCommentOutput/articles/notification-hubs/notification-hubs-ios-get-started.md

 ##Configure your notification hub

 This section walks you through creating and configuring a new notification hub by using the push certificate that you created.
-If you want to use a notification hub that you have already created, you can skip steps <!-- deleted by customization 2–5 --><!-- keep by customization: begin --> 2�5 <!-- keep by customization: end -->.
+If you want to use a notification hub that you have already created, you can skip steps 2鈥?.

 1. In Keychain Access, right-click the new push certificate that you created in the **Certificates** category.
 Click **Export**, name the file, select the **.p12** format, and then click **Save**.